MyTooliT/ICOtronic/Documentation/Tutorials.md

    holder type: &holder_type D 10x130 HSK-A63
    ```

 6. Change the holder name (Bluetooth advertisement name) to the one of your sensor device.
-If your are not sure about the name you can use the [`icon`](#icon-cli-tool) or [`icoc`](#basic-usage) command line tool to determine the name.
+If your are not sure about the name you can use the [`icon`](#icon-cli-tool) command line tool to determine the name.
 The STH and SMH tests use this value to connect to the device.

    ```yaml
    # Connect to the sensor device with the name “untested”